-“This is just another fad diet,” Taub-Dix says of keto.
-While she does say it can be an effective way to lose weight relatively quickly, it’s not something she advises, let alone recommends, for a lifelong eating plan.
-“Carbs are not bad for you,” she says of the food group demonized by devout keto followers.
-“They’ve really gotten a bad rap over the years, but it’s more about choosing the right carbs.”
+While Taub-Dix says the ketogenic diet can be an effective way to lose weight in the short term, it's not something she advises, let alone recommends, for a lifelong eating plan.
+"Carbs are not bad for you," she says of the food group demonized by devout keto followers.
+"They've really gotten a bad rap over the years, but it's more about choosing the right carbs."

-Taub-Dix says whole grains, for example, are a great source of vitamin B and fiber, a nutrient that’s even more important than you might realize.
-She points out that there’s a difference between cutting out croissants and muffins and cutting out all carbs.
-Another reason why she’s pro-carbs: They make you happy.
-“Studies have shown that they boost serotonin levels,” she says.
-“I know people who have started doing keto and have become really moody because they’re missing out on that.”
+Taub-Dix says whole grains, for example, are a great source of vitamin B and fiber, a nutrient that's even more important than you might realize.
+Another reason why she's pro-carbs: They make you happy.
+"Studies have shown that they boost serotonin levels," she says.
+"I know people who have started doing keto and have become really moody because they're missing out on that."

 While the ketogenic diet has become popular for people with diabetes, Taub-Dix warns against it, saying it can lead to some serious health problems.
-“It can cause DKA, diabetic ketoacidosis,” she says.
-“This happens when your body is producing a lot of ketones and can lead to vomiting, diarrhea, feeling faint, and being [excessively] thirsty.”
-Yeah, not fun.
-“Why take a risk of that happening?”
+"It can cause DKA, diabetic ketoacidosis," she says.
+"This happens when your body is producing a lot of ketones and can lead to vomiting, diarrhea, feeling faint, and being [excessively] thirsty."
+This is a dangerous, sometimes life-threatening condition that requires immediate medical attention.
+"Why take a risk of that happening?"
 Taub-Dix asks.

 Okay, so she's not into keto.
 What does she advocate instead?
 Good old-fashioned moderation.
 "It's boring and common sense, but eating a wide variety of foods and using portion control is really what works in the end," she says.

-While the wait for more research is on, for now, the best barometer is likely yourself.
-As with any eating plan, it comes down to how what you’re eating makes you feel.
+As with any eating plan, deciding how long to stick with the ketogenic diet comes down to how what you're eating makes you feel.
 When finding the best diet for you—and whether that includes a plate full of eggs, avocado, and a side of bone broth (or not)—you are your greatest advocate.